Q: Who is a candidate for a Structural Elements® Treatment?

 Q: How many treatments should I expect to need?

 A: A typical course of care would be 3 to 4 treatments at one visit per week for 3 to 4 weeks.
 Once a patient has stabilized, we recommend ongoing maintenance of at least 1 visit every 3 to 6 weeks.
-The best results we see are from patients who maintain structural integrity and soft tissue health by committing to 1 (se)® treatment per month and 1 (se)® Deep Tissue Restoration visit per month, separated by 2 weeks.
+The best results we see are from patients who maintain structural integrity and soft tissue health by committing to 1 (se)® Treatment every 3-6 weeks, 1 (se)® Deep Tissue Restoration visit per month and 1 (se)® LAB visit per month, with each visit separated by 2 weeks.